Monta-0/Monta.github.io/README.md

-# Monta.github.io
 # Hi, I'm Jonathan | Backend & Systems Developer

-I am a 17-year-old developer looking to gain professional experience and collaborate on challenging projects.
+I am a 17 year old developer looking to gain professional experience and collaborate on challenging projects.
 I specialize in backend logic, core computer science algorithms, and game systems architecture using **Python** and **Luau**.

 ---